chilah/My-learing-track/README.md

 # 📅 My learning track
 Since 5 February 2019

+# 1 March 2019
+- Add feature scroll smooth when click on the navbar. 👊
+- Pair Programming challenge on Codewar with Eri. 😁

 # 28 February 2019
 - Add animation on landing page by CSS
 - Add go top button by JS